 Ability to think critically about how to respond to the patients need.

-Ability to use equipment and techniques competency that are specified by the patient's plan
+Ability to use equipment and techniques competency that are specified by the patient’s plan of care.

 Ability to establish a trusting nurse patient relationship.